sprintly/sprintly-ui/CONTRIBUTING.md

 ## Welcome!

-### We're excited that you're thinking about contributing to the Sprintly UI kit.
+### We're excited that you're thinking about contributing to Sprintly-UI.
 In order to make contributing as friction-free as possible, please read through and consider the following guidelines.

 #### Roadmap and issues